 Are you a founder or CEO wondering if your VP has these fundamentals and competencies?
 Are they going about this the best way possible?
 I hate to break it to you, but the VP who has mastered every one of these competencies and fundamentals doesn’t exist.

 Your sales organization is a mirror to your company’s culture.
 Does your culture allow for learning and development at every level?
-Is it ok not to have the answers and do you support the seeking of those answers?
+Is it okay not to have the answers and do you support the seeking of those answers?

 It’s not a question of if there are important skills that your VP haven’t developed or mastered yet- it’s a questions of which ones and if they want to master them.
 Are you worried that there are weaknesses preventing them from being as effective as them could be?
 Maybe, like the VPs we talk to, they are too but are afraid to admit they need help because it might look like they don’t know what to do and that is unacceptable.